-How Gender Shapes Presidential Debates — Including Between Two Men
+How Gender Shapes Presidential Debates — Even When Between 2 Men

 The male stand-in for Clinton, on the other hand, was considered off-putting for a number of reasons — he seemed practiced to the point of inauthenticity to some.
 Most notable to Salvatore in this vein was how viewers felt about his smiling.

 "Women, when they saw Her Opponent, repeatedly reported at the post-show dialogues that they didn't realize how much [Clinton] was smiling until it came out of him," Salvatore said.
 "Literally once a night, when we did the show, people would say, 'Did [Clinton] really smile that much?'
-And I would say, 'Yes, she did.'"
+And I would say, 'Yes, she did.' "

 Salvatore and Guadalupe have experimented well beyond gender, for example staging a 2018 dispute between Serena Williams and a male umpire with both black and white men in Williams' place, as well as a white woman.
 The unsurprising upshot was that race deeply affected how people experienced the fictional Williams' anger.
+In Salvatore's opinion, those expectations could affect how voters react to Kamala Harris in her next debate.

 "If a person of color is expressing anger, it's amplified or exaggerated by the viewer," Salvatore said.
 "That's where, watching a debate, I think Kamala Harris has a very tough job next week debating Mike Pence because she's going to find herself in a similar situation to Clinton, but also it will be additionally complex, because she is a woman of color."

 It's impossible to concoct a wholly unified set of takeaways about gender and racial biases in debates, beyond that voters have different expectations for how people of different identities should act on stage.
+And importantly, white, cisgendered men have up until now largely set what those expectations are.

-It may be that a smile is more expected of a woman candidate — to the degree that a smile disappeared on Clinton — whereas a certain sternness is expected of men.
+It may be that a smile is more expected of a female candidate — to the degree that a smile disappeared on Clinton — whereas a certain sternness is expected of men ... so much so that Clinton's mannerisms were considered off-putting only when they were exhibited on the "default" white, cis, male candidate.

 It may be that Trump's 2016 performance, like the way he loomed behind Clinton, seemed less threatening coming out of a woman.
+Or that his mannerisms made her seem "tough."

 It's definitely true that Clinton didn't feel comfortable saying what she wanted to say.

-"If you remember when he was walking around Hillary afterwards, Hillary said she wanted to just say, 'what are you doing?'"
-Schroeder said.
+"If you remember when he was walking around Hillary afterwards, Hillary said she wanted to just say, 'What are you doing?' " said former congresswoman Pat Schroeder, D-Colo., who explored a run for president in 1987.
 "You know, but again, we're always supposed to be the nice ones."

-(Clinton was in fact harsher than this: in her book What Happened, she said she wanted to say, "Back up you creep, get away from me.")
+(Clinton was in fact harsher than this: in her book What Happened; she said she wanted to say, "Back up you creep, get away from me.")

-It may also be, as Salvatore pointed out, that because Trump, Biden and Clinton are such well-known quantities in U.S. politics, that it's impossible to separate their demographics from how people see them.
+One more complicating factor: It may also be, as Salvatore pointed out, that because Trump, Biden and Clinton are such well-known quantities in U.S. politics, it's impossible to separate their demographics from how people see them.

 What we saw from women in the 2020 race